scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 For instance, if you compile against library `org.example` version `1.3.6`, and tomorrow the maintainers of `org.example` release version `1.3.7` that fixes a bug in a small function, this bugfix only has an effect on the already-deployed version of your code if it actually calls that function, not if the optimizer inlined the buggy version into your code.

 Thus, the optimizer targets _application_ code as well as the _standard library_, and is an opt-in compiler setting.
-You should not use it for _library_ code unless you carefully select what inlining is allowed, see below.
+You should only use it for _library_ code if you carefully select what inlining is allowed, as explained below.
+Typically this means only inlining code within your own library, or within dependencies you control.

 ## Using the optimizer

-_This section is for Scala 3.9+ only, not the currently released 3.8.x branch._

 Pass the flag `-opt` to the compiler to enable non-inlining optimizations, and `-opt-inline:...` arguments to enable inlining calls to specific packages.